AxisCommunications/opc-ua-gaugereader-acap/README.md

 ![Image of a water level gauge](images/water_level_gauge.jpg)

-This repository contains the source code to build a small [ACAP version 3](https://help.axis.com/acap-3-developer-guide) application that reads an analogue gauge using video analytics with [OpenCV](https://opencv.org/)
+This repository contains the source code to build a small example [ACAP version 3](https://help.axis.com/acap-3-developer-guide) application that reads an analogue gauge using video analytics with [OpenCV](https://opencv.org/)